 The respected law firm rating agency Chambers USA has repeatedly selected Mr. Mintz as a "Leader in his Field" and described him as: “incredibly thorough and conscientious, results-oriented…;” “personable … an excellent manager of complex cases…;” someone who "really achieves the best possible results for his clients...;" and has "great substantive legal knowledge and wealth of experience - he is very well respected everywhere."

-Mr. Mintz regularly represents individuals and corporations in federal criminal investigations throughout the country, and has extensive experience conducting internal corporate investigations for entities ranging from middle market business to Fortune 100 companies.
+Mr. Mintz regularly represents individuals and corporations in federal criminal investigations throughout the country, and has extensive experience conducting internal corporate investigations for entities ranging from middle market businesses to Fortune 100 companies.
 He practices in the area of complex commercial litigation, federal and state governmental and regulatory investigations, securities litigation, civil RICO, Foreign Corrupt Practices Act, federal False Claims Act, healthcare and public strategy.
 He has successfully persuaded prosecutors to take no action and close investigations of prominent executives, public officials, Fortune 500 companies and other institutions.

 Mr. Mintz was the on-air legal analyst for ABC News during the Martha Stewart trial and frequently appears as a commentator on white collar criminal defense issues on nationally televised news programs including The NBC Nightly News, ABC World News, The Today Show, Good Morning America, CBS This Morning, Primetime and The Newshour with Jim Lehrer.
-He is also a regular monthly contributor to “Bloomberg Law,” Bloomberg radio’s legal show.
+He is also a regular monthly contributor to “Bloomberg Law,” Bloomberg radio’s national legal show.